Dog Training Workshops 2018

 My reward is a bowl of food and a run on the park.
 I honestly don’t know why I bother sometimes…

-Newbold Verdon’s village hall is on the Main Street next to The Swan pub.
+St. James’s village hall is on the Main Street next to The Swan pub.
+That’s handy!

-I’ll be expected to demonstrate how you can learn to walk to heel, that is, walk as slow as a human without their constant moaning, recalling your human and other stuff like that.
+I’ll be expected to demonstrate how you can learn to walk without pulling, that is, walk as slow as a human without their constant moaning, recalling your human, jumping up and other stuff like that.
 He does go on, in fact he’s got more rattle than a box of dog biscuits…blah blah blah…

 To be honest I’m going to be really bored because I know all this stuff.
 He’ll expect me to be on my best behaviour and not show him up.
 I suppose I’ll have to do some tricks and stuff, all for a bit of sausage!